Please follow and like us:

 63. Pick up groceries

 Harp’s Pawhuska Hometown Foods is located on Main Street in Pawhuska.
-Featured on The Pioneer Woman cooking show, it’s your one-stop shop in Pawhuska for fresh produce, quality meats, and non-alcoholic beverages.
+Featured on The Pioneer Woman cooking show, it’s your one-stop shop in Pawhuska for fresh produce, quality meats, and beverages.

-64. Read a book
+64. Read a book (or buy one)

 Pawhuska has a wonderful public library that is open every day but Sunday.
 Anyone is welcome to come in out of the heat (or cold), use the restroom, and settle in a comfy chair with a book (like the New York Times Bestseller Killers of the Flower Moon), magazine, or newspaper.
 You can also purchase used books at the Book Burrow.
+They have a great children’s section.

 65. Visit a service club